top of page

 something like this;

-The reason You can’t do 15 reps with your 3-rep max is the same reason a Tesla can't maintain its "Plaid" launch speed for a full hour:
+the same reason a Tesla can't maintain its "Plaid" launch speed for a full hour:

 The energy discharge is too violent to sustain.

-Think of your body as a complete "hybrid Fuel" high-performance machine with three distinct ways to move the wheels:
+Think of your body as a "hybrid Fuel" high-performance machine with three distinct ways to move the wheels:

 Your body has 3 energy systems;